Land registration (Scots law): 19th-20th century

-Following the 'live' date for each county, it was no longer competent to record deeds concerning a property in that county in the General Register of Sasines.
+Following the 'live' date for each county, it was no longer enough to record deeds concerning a property in that county in the General Register of Sasines.
 Instead a new voluntary application had to be made to the Land Register of Scotland.
 Over time the Land Register began to be filled as property changed hands, necessitating a new application in the Land Register.
 Under the Abolition of Feudal Tenure (Scotland) Act 2000, the abolition of feudalism also took place on 28 November 2004, ending the historic feudal nature of the Register of Sasines.
-However, large swathes of land in Scotland still remained registered in the General Register of Sasines, and this coupled with the working problems of the 1979 Act led to the Scottish Law Commission's Report on Land Registration (2010, SLC Report 222).
-The result of this report was the recommendation of the whole-scale reform of the Land Register.
-The recommendations of the report were accepted by the Scottish Government and the Land Registration (Scotland) Act 2012 was passed by the Scottish Parliament.
+However, large swathes of land in Scotland still remained registered in the General Register of Sasines, and this, coupled with the working problems of the 1979 Act, led to the Scottish Law Commission's Report on Land Registration (2010, SLC Report 222).
+The result of this report was the recommendation of the wholesale reform of the Land Register.
+The recommendations of the report were accepted by the Scottish Government and the Land Registration etc. (Scotland) Act 2012 was passed by the Scottish Parliament.

-The Publicity Principle
+The publicity principle

-A large feature of Scots property law, is the publicity principle and the legal doctrine surrounding it.
+A chief feature of Scots property law is the publicity principle and the legal doctrine surrounding it.
 The publicity principle requires that in transfers of all property, there is a need for an external (i.e.: public) act in order to create or transfer real rights (or rights in rem).
 In Scots law, the publicity principle has not been analysed in great detail.
-However, the Scottish Law Commission have noted that the reliance on the public register provides certainty and security for the parties engaging the sale of land.
+However, the Scottish Law Commission have noted that the reliance on the public register provides certainty and security for the parties engaging in the sale of land.